AWL Agri Business Q4 FY26: Record Revenue, 14% Volume Growth & Volume-First Strategy for FY27-28

 | Steady-State EBITDA per Ton | Ongoing | INR 3,500–3,600 per ton |

 Management indicated that the food business closed FY26 at 1.2 million tons and expects to surpass 1.5–1.6 million tons in FY27, after which margin consolidation is expected to begin.
-Key growth categories identified include rice, wheat flour, besan, pulses, and sugar.
+The company benchmarks its wheat flour business against ITC and its rice business against KRBL and LT Foods, acknowledging it is still in an investment and growth phase.
 The Industry Essentials segment's new installation at Krishnapatnam is expected to be operational by early Q4 FY27, adding incremental volumes.
-Specialty chemicals now contribute approximately 7%–8% of the Industry Essentials portfolio.
+Management also confirmed there are currently no plans to enter the palm oil plantation business.

 Historical Stock Returns for AWL Agri Business